Statue of Queen Victoria (Victoria, British Columbia)

 The statue of Queen Victoria is a bronze sculpture depicting Queen Victoria by British artist Albert Bruce-Joy, installed outside the British Columbia Parliament Buildings, in Victoria, British Columbia.
 The 4 m statue was commissioned by Richard McBride in 1912, and completed in 1914.
+The statue's pedestal is made of blue marble, and its granite foundation stone was laid by Edward, Prince of Wales on September 24, 1919.
 World War I delayed the sculpture's unveiling until 1921.

-The statue was vandalized in 2021 regarding the controversial meaning connected to residential schools.
+In June 2021, the statue was vandalized to protest old-growth logging in British Columbia.